neat-php/object/readme.md

     }
 }
 ```
-But you will have to instantiate the relation yourself, copy over the content of the factory method for the appropriate relation and change the relation class and cache key.
+But you will have to instantiate the relation yourself, copy over the content of the factory method for the appropriate relation and change the relation type and cache key.